Oklahoma City

 Oklahoma City has one of the world's largest livestock markets.
 Oil, natural gas, petroleum products, and related industries are its economy's largest sector.
-The city is in the middle of an active oil field and oil derricks dot the capitol grounds.
+The city is in the middle of an active oil field, and oil derricks dot the capitol grounds.
 The federal government employs a large number of workers at Tinker Air Force Base and the United States Department of Transportation's Mike Monroney Aeronautical Center (which house offices of the Federal Aviation Administration and the Transportation Department's Enterprise Service Center, respectively).

-Oklahoma City is on the I-35 Corridor, one of the primary travel corridors south into neighboring Texas and Mexico and north towards Wichita and Kansas City.
+Oklahoma City is on the I-35 and I-40 corridors, one of the primary travel corridors south into Texas and New Mexico, north towards Wichita and Kansas City, west towards Albuquerque, and east towards Little Rock and Memphis.
 Located in the state's Frontier Country region, the city's northeast section lies in an ecological region known as the Cross Timbers.
 The city was founded during the Land Run of 1889 and grew to a population of over 10,000 within hours of its founding.
-It was the site of the April 19, 1995, bombing of the Alfred P. Murrah Federal Building, in which 168 people died, the deadliest terror attack in U.S. history until the attacks of September 11, 2001, and the deadliest act of domestic terrorism in U.S. history.
+It was the site of the April 19, 1995, bombing of the Alfred P. Murrah Federal Building, in which 168 people died.

-Since weather records have been kept beginning in 1890, Oklahoma City has been struck by 14 violent tornadoes, 11 of which were rated F4 or EF4 on the Fujita and Enhanced Fujita scales, and one each rated F5 and EF5.
+Since weather records have been kept beginning in 1890, Oklahoma City has been struck by 13 violent tornadoes, 11 of which were rated F4 or EF4 on the Fujita and Enhanced Fujita scales, and two which were rated F5 or EF5.